DETAILED ACTION

 after the first pass, apply voltage pulses to a select word line of the word lines coupled to the select row of the memory cells, wherein an amplitude of the voltage pulses changes over time (FIG. 12: medium programming); and

-after applying the single voltage pulse, program, in a second pass, the select row of the memory cells, such that the memory cells in the selected row are set to the 2N final levels (FIG. 12: fine programming, see 8:60-9:15.
+after applying the voltage pulses, program, in a second pass, the select row of the memory cells, such that the memory cells in the selected row are set to the 2N final levels (FIG. 12: fine programming, see 8:60-9:15.
 Lee supports, in FIG. 14C, fine programing of the memory cell to levels A, B and C); and

 a memory controller coupled to the memory device and configured to control the memory device (FIG. 8: control circuitry 46).